albertojuan/wa_versions_mv/README.md

 # wa_versions_mv
-Example of how to iterate a data project to change a MV datasource without stop streaming
+Example of how to iterate a Tinybird data project to change a MV datasource without stop streaming